JAlcocerT/JAlcocerT/content/blog/dev-autom-ghost-wp.md

 > Both Ghost and WordPress can serve as effective headless CMS options for Gatsby.

 > > Ghost offers a more streamlined experience with its focused feature set, while WordPress provides greater flexibility and an extensive plugin ecosystem.

+### Codex CLI + HUGO

+If Codex can generate documentation for [QA Track](https://jalcocert.github.io/JAlcocerT/web-for-phd-researcher/)... https://youtu.be/e_l6HJISIrs

+It can definitely generate markdown posts summaries about it or any other project.

+### n8n x Wordpress